Breaking News

 The cuts are still in discussion, and are likely to face pushback from moderate Republicans, who are already fretting over their reelection odds—and the party’s trilateral grip on Washington—come November.

 Meanwhile, the cost of the war is ramping up, hurting Americans at home.
-The White House has sent more troops to Iran, ramping up fears of a ground invasion, and the Pentagon is readying for “weeks of U.S. ground operations” in the region.
+The White House has sent more troops to the Middle East, ramping up fears of a ground invasion in Iran, and the Pentagon is readying for “weeks of U.S. ground operations” in the region.
 Oil prices have soared as a result of the monthlong conflict, which Congress still has yet to authorize.

 So far, more than 1,937 people have been killed in Iran, including dozens of political leaders, according to Al Jazeera.
 At least 13 U.S. soldiers have also lost their lives in the war, and more than 300 have been wounded.
 Leavitt insisted Monday that the conflict would be resolved in the coming weeks, though military officials have indicated that the war could rage for months.